Kenny Vernon Nature Trail

 Wildlife and Habitat

-The 2.2.5-mile trail is named for Kenny Vernon, an Arkansas Game and Fish Commission biologist who was instrumental in its creation.
-The trail has a crushed shale surface and few elevation changes.
+The 2.25-mile trail is named for Kenny Vernon, an Arkansas Game and Fish Commission biologist who was instrumental in its creation.
+It has a crushed shale surface and few elevation changes.

 Bell Slough (pronounced "slew") is usually shallow but seasonal floods cover low-lying parts of the trail.
-Bell Slough WMA (2,050 acres) includes upland pine-hardwood forests, bottomland hardwood forests and cypress-tupelo lakes and sloughs.
-The wetlands are managed as a waterfowl rest area, with water control structures that allow AGFC staff to seasonally flood and gradually drain the land to attract waterfowl, wading birds and shorebirds.
+Bell Slough WMA includes upland pine-hardwood forests, bottomland hardwood forests, and cypress-tupelo lakes and sloughs.

 Nearby Palarm Creek is a good place to catch crappie and catfish.
 Lake Conway also offers crappie, catfish, largemouth bass, bluegill and redear sunfish.
 Check the current Arkansas Fishing Guidebook for details.